 Anchor Tattoos: Designs, Meanings, and Other Ideas

 An anchor is one of the more popular tattoo designs around for both men and women.
 The reason it's so popular is its versatility.
-The anchor is a framework that the artist can hang a number of different elements and symbols on it, including ships, ship wheels, sharks, fish, or stars.
+The anchor is a framework that the artist can hang a number of different elements and symbols on, including ships, ship wheels, sharks, fish, or stars.
 Along the same lines, since anchors can come in a variety of different sizes, you can get it anywhere on the body.

 This article will go over anchor tattoo designs, showing you the range of different options available.
 We'll also discuss their meaning and significance.
 In the end, we hope that you are able to find ideas and inspiration for your next tattoo.